'Lady Bird' (2017) by Greta Gerwig

 Over the course of her senior year, we see Lady Bird slowly figure out what matters to her just as everything is about to change.
 She realizes how much she loves and values her friendship with Julie at prom, the last big high school event before graduation.
 And Julie's not even going to be around for the summer!
 That friendship will surely take a hit whenever Lady Bird moves to New York.
 Not because she's a crappy friend, but because that's how those things always work.
 In order to grow, evolve, and experience new shit, it's essential to leave certain people behind.
 Also, it's 2003, and texting wasn't a thing people did 24/7 yet.
 It would be hard to remain best friends with someone who lives across the country when forced to talk on the phone.

 One of the most beautiful scenes in the whole film is when Lady Bird moves to New York and begins to unpack her suitcase.
 She finds a stack of yellow, legal pad pages with drafts of letters her mom tried, but failed, to write to her.
 Lady Bird's dad explains that he rescued them from the trash because he thought it was important for her to read them.
-Christine Smallwood says,
+In the aforementioned Gerwig profile, Smallwood says,

 The history of mothers on film is one littered with angels and witches.
 Marion is neither.
 She’s tender and loving but doesn’t know how to express it; she is often impatient, can be nasty and aggressive and doesn’t support Lady Bird in the way she wants to be supported.
 (We might call this good mothering, in that she is helping Lady Bird to separate from home.)
 She doesn’t exactly take over the movie — the film ends on a shot of Lady Bird, alone, on a New York street, with Marion left behind — but she does center it.